Tarong Power Station: Emissions

 The power station was the site for a pilot project which had been expected to reduce emissions by 1000 tonnes per year by collected carbon dioxide from flue gases.
 The project was developed by CSIRO and launched in 2010.

 A second trial to capture greenhouse gas emissions was conducted by MBD Energy.
 The technology being trialled collected carbon dioxide and pumped it into waste water where it synthesised oil-rich algae into edible seaweed products or oils.
 Research measured performance of certain bacteria types.

 Demand reduction

 In October 2012, Stanwell announced plans to shut down two generating units for two years.
 The electricity market was oversupplied and wholesale electricity prices were relatively low.
 The scaling down of operations resulted in the loss of employment for some workers.
-Both units have since been successfully restarted.

 Return to service

-Because of higher natural gas prices in 2014 power generators turned to coal-fired power.
+Because of higher natural gas prices, in 2014 power generators again turned to coal-fired plants.
+However, in January 2014, Stanwell disclosed that maintenance inspections had revealed cracks in the rotors of the steam turbines in Units 1, 3 and 4.
+The cracks in the still-operational Units 1 and 3 caused the company to replace their rotors.
+At the time, the company was considering whether to pursue a repair or replacement for Unit 4's 50 t turbine rotor.

 In July 2014, one of two units shut down in 2012 returned to service.
-The recommissioning task was a first for a turbine of that type and took 20,000 hours to complete.
-The second turbine was expected to be operating by 2015.
+The recommissioning task involved a weld repair, and was a first for a turbine of that type, taking 20,000 hours to complete.
+The second turbine was expected to return to operation by mid-2015.

 As coal is scheduled for reduction, LNP MP Peter Dutton said he intends, if elected, to build one of seven government-owned nuclear power plants on this site, to be operational by 2035–2037.